On the asymptotic dimension of the curve complex: Train tracks

-To get the distance bound in (4) we observe that (c) of Proposition \ref{ursula++} gives a linear bound to this distance in $\ell$.
-While we cannot control the size of $\ell$, once we know that $F = V(\theta_F)$ for the train track $\theta_F$ we observe that the number of co-dimension one faces of $F$ is bounded by the number of small branches of $\theta_F$ and hence a constant only depending on $\Sigma$.
+To get the distance bound in (4) we observe that (c) of Proposition \ref{ursula++} gives a bound that is linear in $\ell$.
+While we cannot {\it a priori} control the size of $\ell$, once we know that $F = V(\theta_F)$ for the train track $\theta_F$ we observe that the number of co-dimension one faces of $F$ is bounded by the number of small branches of $\theta_F$ and hence a constant only depending on $\Sigma$.
 In particular there is a subcollection of the $E_1,\dots, E_\ell$ of uniformly bounded size whose intersection gives $F$ by Corollary \ref{bounded}.
 Applying the argument of the previous paragraph to this subcollection we get a track $\theta'_F$ with $V(\theta'_F) = F$ and the distance bound in (4).

 Finally we note that while $\theta_F$ and $\theta'_F$ may not be the same track (and $\theta'_F$ may not satisfy (3)) since $V(\theta_F) = V(\theta'_F)$ the two tracks have the same vertex cycles and therefore (4) holds for $\theta_F$ also. \end{proof}